Torquhil Ian Campbell, 13th Duke of Argyll (S), 6th Duke of Arygll (UK) (b.1968)

 Current Line of Succession

-2. Lord Rory James Campbell (born 2006) (second and youngest son of the 13th Duke and 6th Duke of Argyll)
+2. Lord Rory James Campbell (b.
+2006) (second and youngest son of the 13th Duke of Argyll (S) and 6th Duke of Argyll UK))

-3. Lord Colin Ivar Campbell (born 1946) (second and youngest son of Ian Douglas Campbell, 11th Duke of Argyll (S), 4th Duke of Argyll (UK))
+3. Lord Colin Ivar Campbell (b.
+1946) (second and youngest son of Ian Douglas Campbell, 11th Duke of Argyll (S), 4th Duke of Argyll (UK)) without issue

 Peter W. Hammond, editor, The Complete Peerage or a History of the House of Lords and All its Members From the Earliest Times, Volume XIV: Addenda & Corrigenda (Stroud, Gloucestershire, U.K.: Sutton Publishing, 1998), page 35.
 Hereinafter cited as The Complete Peerage, Volume XIV.